grapestone5321/Kaggle-Courses-Python/README.md

 ### 7 Working with External Libraries
 Imports, operator overloading, and survival tips for venturing into the world of external libraries

+### Bonus Lessons
+Apply what you've learned

+These lessons aren’t required for your certificate, but bridge the gap between courses and applying your new skills!